John Bel Edwards: Personal life

 Edwards is married to Donna Hutto.
 She graduated from the University of Southern Mississippi in Hattiesburg with a business degree in industrial management before training as a teacher.
 They have two daughters, Sarah and Samantha Edwards, and a son, John Miller Edwards.

-Edwards is a Catholic and a parishioner of the St. Helena Roman Catholic Church in Amite.
+Edwards is a Catholic and a parishioner of the St. Helena Roman Catholic Church in Amite City, Louisiana.

-Edwards is the brother of Independence, Louisiana, chief of police Frank Millard Edwards, as well as Tangipahoa Parish Sheriff Daniel H. Edwards.
+Edwards is the brother of Independence, Louisiana, chief of police Frank Millard Edwards, as well as former Tangipahoa Parish Sheriff Daniel H. Edwards.
 Edwards is brother-in-law to 21st Judicial District Court Juvenile Judge Blair Downing Edwards, a Republican.
 In 2011, one of Edwards's brothers, Christopher Edwards, died in a car crash after his vehicle veered into oncoming traffic and collided with a UPS truck.